 - Pain and suffering – includes conditions after the injury, such as anxiety, stress, depression, insomnia

 It's meant to deter similar reckless conduct in the future.
 In other words, the court wants to send a message to the general public not to take part in the same behavior.
 Under California Civil Code Section 3294, it states:

 Where it is proven by clear and convincing evidence that the defendant was guilty of oppression, fraud, or malice, the victim, in addition to the actual damages, may recover damages for the sake of example and by way of punishing the defendant.

-An example of when punitive damages could be awarded a Los Angeles personal injury case includes a situation where you are injured by a drunk driver.
-An experienced lawyer at our law firm may be able to successfully argue your case for punitive damages.
+An example of when punitive damages could be awarded in a Los Angeles personal injury case includes a situation where a drunk driver injured you.
+An experienced lawyer at our law firm may be able to argue your case for punitive damages successfully.

-Call a Los Angeles Personal Injury Lawyer
+Call a Personal Injury Lawyer for Help